ModUDuke/Causal-Inference-Modeling/chapter1.md

 test_mc(correct = 5, feedback_msgs = c(msg1,msg2,msg3,msg4,msg5))
 ```

+## OVERALL NOTE: I FEEL LIKE OUR CODING QUESTIONS SHOULD DEFAULT TO END WITH PEOPLE WRITING OUT AN ALGORITHM/MODEL BASED ON THEIR REGRESSION COEFFICIENTS.
+IT'S A MODELING CHAPTER, SO EACH CODING QUESTION SHOULD END WITH A MODEL, NOT JUST A VALUE.

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:c28b49d735
 ## Kids Love Ice Cream: Part 1 - Data Discovery
 You have been newly hired as a data analyst for ConsumerCore Inc., and your very first assignment is to go through a small dataset to learn about food consumption trends in Gluttown, Michigan.
 The topic is way too complicated to do a good experiment on, but you decide to look at something fun in their data, and you see that there is information about the consumption of ice cream by 20 families in the town.
 You start by finding out how much ice cream a household consume in a year by using the dataset `icecream` on 20 households.The data dictionary is below.

 Data Dictionary:
-	consumption: ice cream consumption (in pints)
+   `consumption` - ice cream consumption (in pints)
-	children: number of children in the family
+   `children` - number of children in the family
-	age: average age of the children
+   `age` - average age of the children

 *** =instructions